The Kathleen Ferrier Awards

 The Kathleen Ferrier Memorial Scholarship Fund was founded in 1953 in memory of the much-loved contralto from Lancashire who died at the tragically young age of 41 and whose career as a singer lasted just 12 years.

 The initial purpose of the Fund, known as the Kathleen Ferrier Awards, was to make an annual award to a young British singer sufficient to cover the cost of a year’s study and general support.
-The first competition was held in 1956 and it has continued to provide a few outstanding talented young singers each year since then with the opportunity of making a start in what is a most difficult and demanding career.
+The first competition under the ægis of the Fund was held in 1956.
+The Daily Mail – slightly surprisingly these days – in conjunction with the British Federation of Music Festivals had run a “Kathleen Ferrier Memorial Prize” competition on 25th November 1955.
+The Fund’s competition, once started in 1956, has run ever since – even during the period of the Covid pandemic, when it went online-only for two consecutive competitions.
+It has continued to provide a few outstanding talented young singers each year with the opportunity of making a start in what is a most challenging and demanding career.

 The competition now offers three prizes, a 1st prize of £12,500, a 2nd prize of £6,000 and a Song Prize of £5,000, sponsored in perpetuity by Mark and Liza Loveday.
 There is also an Accompanist’s Prize of £5,000 provided by Help Musicians in memory of Arthur and Gwyneth Harrison.